Our research is diverse and world-leading. Below are some examples of how our work has fostered impact in the public

 - Alex de Sousa - Alex has appeared on the Brain Evolution in the News vodcast series.

-- Pete Etchells - Pete's work on the psychology of video games has been featured in The Telegraph, BBC Science Focus, Wired, Buzzfeed, BBC News
+- Pete Etchells - Pete's work on the psychology of video games has been featured in The Telegraph, BBC Science Focus, Wired, Buzzfeed, New Scientist and BBC News.
+He has also appeared on a Science Focus podcast: Do video games encourage gambling behaviour?

-- Jermaine Ravalier - Jermaine will appear in an upcoming podcast episode for the Social work tutor podcast.
+- Jermaine Ravalier - Jermaine appeared in an episode of the Social Work Tutor Podcast.